uniarts-helsinki-art-and-technology/videoPlayerSync/README.md

 * [create_ap](https://github.com/oblique/create_ap): a script to create the access point

+## Install dependencies

+Eg. using apt with root permissions:

+	apt install libpcre3 fonts-freefont-ttf fbset libssh-4 python3-dbus omxplayer

 ## Install the script

-Download and go to the videoPlayerSync-master folder
+Dowload and go to the videoPlayerSync-master folder Install with root permissions:

-Install on master:
+To install master:

-	$ make master
+	make master

-Install on slave:
+To install slave:

-	$ make slave
+	make

-To remove installation:
+To uninstall:

-	$ make uninstall
+	make uninstall

 # How to use